 We are grateful for everything we have and share this with those in our lives.
 There is a deep wisdom within us and this is the greatest gift we can share with others.
 We are no longer seeking anything.

 By sharing with others we are able to ensure our legacy will continue beyond us.

 The movement between these stages is the key to our development.
 It’s the source of our happiness as we fulfil our potential.
 Navigating these stages, however, can be difficult especially when done alone.

 Don’t be afraid to reach out for that support should you need it.
 After all it’s a journey we are all on and it might be the wisest thing you ever do.

 I hope this post was helpful.
 Do you agree with the 4 stages?
 Let me know in the comments and please share this post with a friend if you enjoyed it.
-For regular content like this just fill in the box below.
+For regular content like this just click subscribe below.

 To your success